 By: Denise N. Fyffe.
 Copyright © 2012, Poetess Defy, Denise N. Fyffe Planning a vacation trip is an exciting event.
 A gambling vacation is equally entertaining and exhilarating.
 People who are planning a gambling vacation should keep a number of factors in mind.
 As you will be spending money, extreme details should be revised about … Continue reading Jamaican Gambling: How to Plan a Gambling Vacation

 By: Denise N. Fyffe.
-Copyright © 2012, Poetess Defy, Denise N. Fyffe There is a double-sided hypocrisy in Jamaica and that is the allowance of Jamaican Lotto and Jamaican Cashpot games; but on the other side the strong aversion to building and allowing casinos to develop. either way, there will be people who become addicted to both … Continue reading Reminiscing on Jamaican CashPot and Lotto Game: Advice on how to deal with Pathological Gambling
+Copyright © 2018, Denise N. Fyffe There is a double-sided hypocrisy in Jamaica and that is the allowance of Jamaican Lotto and Jamaican Cashpot games.
+But on the other side is the strong aversion to building and allowing casinos to develop.
+Either way, there will be people who become addicted to both and … Continue reading Reminiscing on Jamaican CashPot and Lotto Game: Advice on how to deal with Pathological Gambling

 By: Denise N. Fyffe.
 Copyright © 2015, Poetess Defy, Denise N. Fyffe A lot of people have to file their Taxes every year.
 This is a mandatory requirement by the US government.
 They must report their earning and expenditure, and submit slips and receipts as proof.
 The US government is very strict about its Taxation … Continue reading Jamaican Gambling: How to Use Gambling Losses as a Tax Deduction

 To bring a little perspective on how destructive child prostitution is to the girls forced into it, I have heard, in a rare radio piece about this issue, that the life expectancy for many of these girls is just 22 years.
 So, death, at a very early age, is what awaits them after they have been forced to have sex with as many as ten to fifteen “customers” per 24 hour period for several days each week.